reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 Hibernate Search combined with Elasticsearch becomes a really powerful tool.
 With Elasticsearch taking care of scaling and availability, and Hibernate Search managing the synchronization, it makes up for a perfect match.
 But, this marriage comes at a cost.
 Keeping schemas in the database and Elasticsearch in-sync might require manual intervention in some cases.
 Plus there is also the cost of calling Elasticsearch API for index updates and queries.
 However, if it's allowing you to deliver more value to your customers in form of a Fulltext search than that cost becomes negligible.

+Thank you for reading!
+You can find working code at [GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/hibernate-search)